dchakro/PiHoleOnMacOS/README.md

 ## 3. Execute docker.
 Fill in your IP and a password :

-Run Docker (fill in IP to your local IP and Password to your password..)
+Run Docker (fill in IP to your local IP and Password to your password.)
+The ```docker run``` command below uses[Cloudflare DNS](https://1.1.1.1/dns/), but you can use any of the available [public dns resolvers](https://en.wikipedia.org/wiki/Public_recursive_name_server), [public DNS resolvers hosted by individuals](https://public-dns.info/), or even your self-hoster DNS resolvers as the Upstream DNS resolver for pihole.
+If you want you can use [DNSSpeedTester](https://github.com/robocopAlpha/DNSSpeedTester), my R script, to compare the latency and performance of different DNS resolvers from your location and pick the that is best for you.
+Cloudflare was the fastest for my location; YMMV.

 ```sh
 # Minimal command